 Try these ones instead:

-- Taverna Açor: I’m not a huge fan of this place, but I admit it has some good azorean tapas and wine.
+I’m not a huge fan of this placeThey’ve upped their game and I’m now a fan!
+Very good azorean tapas and wine.

 - Alabote: A popular restaurant for seafood in Ribeira Grande.